SwillMith16/SwillMith16/README.md

 ## My Ambition 🚀

  - Release some high-quality indie games
- - Eventually work for/with a pro game studio
+ - Eventually work for/with a AAA game studio

 Currently doing a collab with dev's at my uni for our first group project in Unity.
 I do love a good game jam.